This post was originally published on August 8, 2021, and updated on February 16, 2023.

 Once we tried it, we never looked back.

-Let’s start by giving you a little introduction to what Google My Maps is.
+Let’s start by giving you a little introduction to Google My Maps.

 What is Google My Maps?

-Google My Maps utilizes all of the data in Google Maps to allows you to create your very own custom map for your road trip.
-It’s a way for you to create a map that contains the places that are important to you.
+Google My Maps utilizes all of the data in Google Maps to allow you to create your very own custom map for your road trip.
+It’s a way for you to create a map containing the places important to you.

 Why is Google My Maps the Ultimate Road Trip Planning Tool?